MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 - **Additional options**: Tap the additional options icon to display the session selection bar and command bar (see below).
 - **Keyboard**: Tap the keyboard icon to display or hide the keyboard.
 The pan control is displayed automatically when the keyboard is displayed.

+### Session selection bar

+You can have multiple connections open to different PCs at the same time.
+Tap the connection bar to display the session selection bar on the left-hand side of the screen.
+The session selection bar enables you to view your open connections and switch between them.

+- Switch between apps in an open remote resource session.

+  When you are connected to remote resources, you can switch between apps within that session by tapping the expander **>** menu and choosing from the list of available items.

+- Start a new session

+  You can start new apps or desktop sessions from within your current connection: tap **Start New**, and then choose from the list of available items.

+- Disconnection a session

+  To disconnect a session, tap **X** in the left-hand side of the session tile.

 ### Command bar

 Tap the connection bar to display the command bar on the right-hand side of the screen.
 You can switch between the mouse modes (Direct Touch and Mouse Pointer).
-Use the home button to return to the Connection Center from the command bar.
+Use the home button to return to the Connection Center.
 Alternatively you can use the back button for the same action.
 Your active session will not be disconnected.

-### Use direct touch gestures and mouse modes in a remote session
+### Use touch gestures and mouse modes in a remote session

 The client uses standard touch gestures.
 You can also use touch gestures to replicate mouse actions on the remote desktop.
 The mouse modes available are defined in the table below.